Milia vs Whiteheads vs Sebaceous Hyperplasia: How to Tell Them Apart

 3. Bleeds without trauma.
 A spot that bleeds on its own, scabs, heals, then bleeds again is not a benign bump.
 Milia do not bleed unless you pick them.

-When you can treat at home
+When you can treat milia at home

 • The skin around it is calm, not red or inflamed.

-• It is on the cheek, the side of the nose, or the forehead and you can see it clearly without contorting.
+• It is on the cheek, the side of the nose, or the forehead, and you can see it clearly without contorting.

-If all of those are true and the location is safe, the at home pathway is the OcuraLife milia pen, used at low power on the bump itself, followed by careful keratin extraction.
+When all of that holds, the at-home pathway is the milia pen used at low power on the bump, followed by careful keratin extraction.
 See plasma pen vs extraction vs retinol for milia for the device-specific walkthrough and the best at-home milia removal guide for the full protocol.
+If any single condition fails, the at-home pathway closes and the next step is a dermatologist.

 When in doubt, see a dermatologist